RamunasGIT/Baigiamasis_Darbas/README.md

 9. *Pasidalinti Git repository nuoroda*
 -->

+<center> -- README.md -- </center>

 ## **README.md content:**<br>

 * Link to the test page
 * Descriptions of test scenarios and their steps
-* README.md syntax in link

 ### Link to the test page:

-* Link to the test page: [ https://ltglink.lt/](https://ltglink.lt/)
+* Tests were made in page: [ https://ltglink.lt/](https://ltglink.lt/)

 ### Descriptions of test scenarios and their steps:

 1. Test: "FakePromoCodeTest"<br>
-   ``Test will try to use fake promotion code and check what message will be given``
+>Test will try to use fake promotion code and check what message will be given

 - Open Chrome web browser with url: https://ltglink.lt/
 - Click on promotion button "Naudoti akcijos kodą"